 GRANT MALOY SMITH

 In the 1990s, Grant wrote software for Ford Motor company that allowed them to remotely control all of their Graphtec DAQ systems, resulting in much greater efficiency for the car maker.
-This software was rolled out to thousands of customers worldwide.
+This software was rolled out to hundreds of engineers worldwide.

 In 2000, he developed the DAQ subsystem tribo-electric testing system that was used by NASA's Kennedy Space Center to test the electrostatic effects on a variety of materials, crucial to preventing ESD (electro-static discharge) in an oxygen-rich environment.
 He wrote the acquisition and analysis software and hosted it on an off-the-shelf DAQ system.